Rhythm Nation 1814 (film): Choreography

 The choreography for the "Rhythm Nation" music video has been considered one of the most recognizable and imitated routines in pop culture.
 Janet Jackson discovered then-unknown choreographer Anthony Thomas and had him co-choreograph the video with her.
-Anthony said, "she's not a trained dancer/ It comes from her soul.
+Anthony said, "She's not a trained dancer.
+It comes from her soul.
 She's a natural.
 She's unbelievable."
 Rolling Stone included the video in a list of "10 Favorite Dancing Musicians", calling Jackson "a brilliant dancer".

-The book Gender and Qualitative Methods suggested the routine represents "self-control and military discipline" – "they move in unison and in the same rhythm, dancing like roots, with stiff square arm movements," also exhibiting Asian martial arts.
+The book Gender and Qualitative Methods suggested the routine represents "self-control and military discipline" – "they move in unison and in the same rhythm, dancing like roots, with stiff square arm movements," while also exhibiting elements of Asian martial arts.
 The Orlando Sentinel regarded Jackson to portray "Swiss-watch precision" in the routine.
-Slant Magazine said the clip "anointed Janet the ambassador of intricately choreographed", being among "the most intricately and powerfully choreographed music videos of all time".
+Slant Magazine said the clip "anointed Janet the ambassador of intricately choreographed" music videos, placing it among "the most intricately and powerfully choreographed music videos of all time".
 The Guardian said the routine was "made famous by its memorably routine-infested video", and also described as "an aerobic goose step" by The New York Times.
 BET ranked the video as having the "Best Dance Moves in a Music Video" in 2013.

 Another critique stated "most of the video consists of Jackson with background dancers performing a synchronized dance routine.
-Judging by the serious facial expressions and vigorous body movements of Jackson and her dancers, the men and women in "Rhythm Nation" are confident, courageous, and display unmatched conviction."
-Jackson and her dancers were analyzed to "march toward the camera in a dominating manner" while simultaneously "performing moves that most humans couldn’t accomplish without a personal trainer and lots of free time on their hands."
+Judging by the serious facial expressions and vigorous body movements of Jackson and her dancers, the men and women in "Rhythm Nation" are confident and courageous, and display unmatched conviction."
+Jackson and her dancers were analyzed to "march toward the camera in a dominating manner" while simultaneously "performing moves that most humans could not accomplish without a personal trainer and lots of free time on their hands."